FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 where $\mathbf{S}_R$ is a robust estimation of the covariance matrix of $\mathbf{X}$.

-For obtaining the robust covariance matrix \cite{gnanadesikan1997} was followed.
+For obtaining the robust covariance matrix Gnanadesikan (1997) was followed.

 $\\$
 **Proposed metrics**

 - For a context with heterogeneous multivariate data with outliers, the Generalized Gower distance or the Related Metric Scaling will be proposed, using the Robust Mahalanobis distance for the quantitative variables, for the binary variables Jaccard or Sokal, and for multi-classes the simple matching coefficient.

 - However, in a heterogeneous multivariate context without outliers, our proposal would be the Generalized Gower distance or the Related Metric Scaling, using Mahalanobis for the quantitative ones, for the binary ones Jaccard or Sokal, and for the multi-class ones the simple coefficient matching.
 <!---